Aspect Ratio Explained

 Don't let the fancy name fool you.
 An aspect ratio just describes the shape of a rectangle by comparing its width to its height.

-For example, a 16:9 ratio means for every 16 inches wide, the screen is 9 inches tall.
+For example, a 16:9 ratio means for every 16 units of width, there are 9 units of height.
 This stops pictures from looking squished or stretched.

 If you need to figure out the right size for a project, use our easy aspect ratio calculator.